 South African Post Office (SAPO) is the national postal service of South Africa and is a state-run enterprise.
 The only shareholder is the South African government.
 In terms of South African law, the Post Office is the single entity legally allowed to accept registered mail and operates a monopoly.
 In 2018, they employed 18,119 people.
 A good friend of mine required documents mailed from his bank a mile away; it took 12 days to arrive at his home.

 Suppose I need to send business documentation to my family in South Africa from the US.
 In that case, we only use FedEx, UPS, or DHL because that is the only way I guarantee it will arrive at its destination.
-Many international family and friends have learned the hard way that if you mail packages to South Africa using SAPO, the likelihood of it arriving at its destination is slim to none.
-The contents will probably be stolen somewhere along the delivery route.
-I was reading Facebook comments made by South African’s in the US that chocolates and candy/sweets mailed from South Africa to the US never arrive, as these gifts are eaten somewhere in transit in South Africa.
+Many international family and friends have learned the hard way that if you mail packages to South Africa using SAPO, the likelihood of it arriving at their destination is slim to none.
+The contents will be stolen somewhere along the delivery route.
+I was reading Facebook comments made by South Africans in the US that chocolates and candy/sweets mailed from South Africa to the US never arrive, as these gifts are eaten somewhere in transit in South Africa.

-What do South African’s do within the country?
-They use private enterprise.
+What do South Africans do within the country?
+They use private enterprises.
 PostNet was founded in 1994 when there was an urgent need in South Africa for an operation that could deliver a range of efficient business solutions.
 Today, PostNet is South Africa’s largest privately-owned counter network in the document and parcel industry, trading across over 370 owner-managed retail stores.
 PostNet serves more than 70,000 “walk-in” customers per day countrywide.
 PostNet has five product types: Courier, Copy & Print, Digital, Stationery, and Mailboxes.
 The incompetence of the ANC government to operate anything professionally opens avenues for entrepreneurs to step in and provide effective solutions.

-Driving is another challenge in South Africa, by comparison to driving in the United States on divided highways with multiple lanes in each direction.
+Driving is another challenge in South Africa, in comparison to driving in the United States on divided highways with multiple lanes in each direction.
 Even in residential areas, we have broader roads, often divided with a median in the center.

 - I exited an interstate (national road) with two lanes feeding a T-junction and traffic light (robot in South Africa) at the bottom of the off-ramp.
 The left lane had only one vehicle waiting for the light to turn green, and the right lane had traffic backed up to the exit ramp.
 A taxi screams down the left lane and turns right forcing a motorist to stop suddenly to avoid an accident

 - The Thruway is backed up due to a severe accident a mile (kilometer) or two ahead.
-The shoulder becomes the ideal race track for the taxis to get their fares to the destination quickly, while motorists are dumfounded
+The shoulder becomes the ideal racetrack for the taxis to get their fares to the destination quickly, while motorists are dumfounded

 - There is a turn lane for drivers and a flashing arrow to permit cars to clear the intersection.
 A taxi blocks the drivers from proceeding, and a string of fellow taxis follow, all using the turn signal from the wrong lane to clear the intersection while the legitimate traffic is held up